pulibrary/bibdata/docs/indexing.md

 A thesis record id starts with 'dsp'.
 To search the catalog for all the indexed dspace theses: `https://catalog-alma-qa.princeton.edu/catalog?utf8=%E2%9C%93&search_field=all_fields&q=id%3Adsp*`

 ## Source: Numismatics
 Numismatics data comes from Figgy via the rabbitmq.
-Incremental indexing is pulled in through orangelight code and so doesn't come through bibdata, but bibdata has a rake task to bulk index all the coins for initial full index creation and any time a full reindex may be needed.
+Every time Figgy publishes a coin, sneakers sends a message to rabbitmq and the coin document is posted into solr.
+The coin document is structured in Figgy.
+Bibdata has a rake task to bulk index all the coins any time a full reindex is needed or if there is a need to reindex all of them at once.

+## Source: Ephemera
+Ephemera data comes from Figgy.
+Bibdata has code to map these resources into a marc record and index them in the catalog solr collection.
+These resources have digital content that is rendered in Orangelight through the viewer.
+Currently, a daily scheduled task indexes all the ephemera into the solr catalog collection.

 ## Solr Machines and Collections